Do You Need Planning Permission For A Dog Field?

 It can take a long time to get planning permission for a dog field.
 Depending on your local authority and the complexity of your application, this process can take from 8 weeks to several months in the first instance.
 Where objections are raised, further surveys may be required or conditions need to be considered, this process can go on for a long time, in some cases years.

 This process has extended considerably since 2019 as planning offices have been dealing with a backlog of applications submitted during COVID where inspections could not take place.
-We are now seeing signs that Planning Departments are returning to their normal anticipated schedules.
+We are now seeing signs that Planning Departments (location dependent) are returning to their normal anticipated schedules.

 This should not put you off making an application.
 In many cases, the application is straightforward.
 If a field is in a rural area, away from neighbours with good commercial access it theoretically should have no valid reason to be refused.
 In these cases, planning authorities are able to process these applications quickly as they simply remove one more piece of paper from their desks!